boetiusj/hugo/content/blog/_index.md

 +++
-title = "Blog - Painting Kansas City" name = "Our Blog"
+title = "Painting Updates"
+name = "The Nitty Gritty"
 +++

-Painting blog with tip and tricks: The Whys and Hows for Crestwood Painting customers in Kansas City.
+The Whys and Hows for Crestwood Painting customers in Kansas City.